-We’ve written before about how cyberbullying can be more insidious than physical bullying because it follows kids home.
+Cyberbullying can be more insidious than physical bullying because it follows kids home.
+With around-the-clock access to the virtual environment, it’s hard for students to escape this kind of harassment.
 Educators and parents should also be aware that online bullies are significantly more likely to target girls than boys.
-According to the Cyberbullying Research Center, 36.7% of adolescent girls have experienced cyberbullying in their lifetimes, as compared to 30.5% of boys.
+According to the Cyberbullying Research Center, 38.7% of adolescent girls have experienced cyberbullying in their lifetimes, compared to 34.5% of boys.

-At the same time, the researchers found that technology—supposedly created to connect people—can end up isolating them.
-They wrote: “Girls who engaged with technology the most were also the least likely to be involved in activities such as clubs, sports, band, music, and theater.”
+The researchers also found that technology—supposedly created to connect people—can end up isolating them.
+They found that the girls who engaged with technology the most were also the least likely to be involved in activities such as clubs, sports, band, music, and theater.
 It’s important to note here that “technology” includes much more than social media.
-Cyberbullying can happen via email, through school technology, on Google Hangouts and even through file-sharing.
+Cyberbullying can happen via email, through school technology, and even through file-sharing.

 As a consequence of relentlessly feeling attacked online and isolated offline, about 20% of students who have been bullied report suicidal thoughts, according to Cyberbullying.org.
-This percentage is similar to the rate of suicidal ideation among the general population of adolescents (16%), but much higher than that of students who’ve never been bullied (4%).
+This percentage is similar to the rate of suicidal ideation among the general population of adolescents (16%) but much higher than that of students who had never dealt with bullying (4%).